Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation

-Third, \namePaper{} shows higher performance and throughput benefits over baselines in read-intensive workloads (e.g., RocksDB, MLPerf) compared to write-intensive workloads.
-For example, \namePaper{} outperforms \sibyl{} by 57.5\% (43.2\%) in read-intensive workloads and 41.0\% (39.9\%) in write-intensive workloads.
-In read-intensive workloads, unlike \sibyl{}, \namePaper{} proactively prefetches frequently-read pages to the fast device to improve read performance even when there are no writes from the application, resulting in lower latencies and higher throughput.
-In write-intensive workloads, while both \namePaper{} and \sibyl{} use RL-based placement, \namePaper{}'s migration agent, in coordination with the placement agent, further improves performance by frequently migrating cold data from the fast device to accommodate new incoming requests.
+Third, \namePaper{}'s \camii{latency} and throughput improvements over baselines are higher in read-intensive workloads (e.g., RocksDB, MLPerf) than in write-intensive workloads (e.g., SYSTOR17).
+For example, on average, \namePaper{} outperforms \sibyl{} by 57.5\% (43.2\%) in read-intensive workloads and 41.0\% (39.9\%) in write-intensive workloads on a \camiv{performance- (cost-)} optimized HSS.
+In read-intensive workloads, unlike \sibyl{}, \namePaper{} proactively prefetches frequently-accessed pages to the fast device even without application writes, reducing read latency and improving throughput.
+In write-intensive workloads, \camii{compared to \sibyl{},} \namePaper{} further improves \camii{latency} by proactively migrating cold pages from the fast device to accommodate new incoming writes.
+In MLPerf and LLM workloads, \namePaper{} learns to keep \camiii{frequently-reused} training data on the fast device and migrates cold data in the background, which reduces fast-storage contention compared to prior approaches.

-Fourth, \namePaper{} shows higher performance and throughput gains over baselines (other than \sibyl{}) in cost-optimized than in performance-optimized HSS.
-This is because (1) data migration in cost-optimized HSS is more expensive than in performance-optimized HSS due to the large latency gap between the two devices, (2) prior approaches perform migration during I/O request handling, which adds significant latency overheads, and (3) \namePaper{} frees up space in the fast device with proactive migrations and performing migrations during system idle times. \sibyl{}'s RL agent places only performance-critical data in the fast device, reducing the number of data evictions on the critical path.
+Fourth, \namePaper{}'s \camii{latency} and throughput improvements over baselines are higher on a cost-optimized HSS than on a performance-optimized HSS because: (1) migration overheads are larger on a cost-optimized HSS than on a performance-optimized HSS due to the large latency gap between the two devices, (2) several baselines perform migration on the critical path of I/O request handling, which adds significant latency overheads, and (3) \camii{\namePaper{} proactively migrates cold pages from the fast device during system idle times, which frees space in the fast device without interfering with incoming I/O requests.}